rishinaudiyal/Cardio-Vision-With-AI/README.md

 Open the index.html file located in the web folder.
 The web application will load in your default browser.
 Upload an image of the retina to the application and click on the "Analyze" button.
-The application will display the predicted blood pressure along with a heatmap of the retina.
+The application will display the predicted blood pressure along with other conditions

 Conclusion

 Cardio Vision is an innovative solution that uses AI and ML to address the problem of early detection of hypertension.
-It won the AIIMS Insight hackathon and is a testament to the hard work and dedication of our team.
+It won the AIIMS Insight23 hackathon and is a testament to the hard work and dedication of our team.